 “Good” fats include sources such as fish, nuts, flax oil, borage oil, and olive oil (there are many other good sources as well).
 Increasing your intake of these good fats can help keep you feeling good and burning your own bodyfat more efficiently.

 Your total fat intake should be around 30% of your daily calories.
 A good way to go about getting this is to try and keep your focus primarily on low-fat foods while purposefully adding the “good” fats into your diet (like eating a few almonds every day or taking fish oil or flax oil capsules).
+This is basic nutrition principle #3.

 4. Carbs are fine

 Despite all the talk about carbs being the enemy, it’s important to note that carbs and foods that contain carbs can actually be quite good for you!
 It’s generally the refined sugar added to foods that is the problem, not the carbohydrate as a nutrient on its own.
+This is basic nutrition principle #4.

 5. Non-nutritious foods should be minimized